Pelvic Floor Physical Therapy

 Pelvic floor physical therapy can address the following conditions: prenatal/postpartum care, pelvic pain, pain during intercourse, vaginismus, vulvodynia, vestibulitis, pelvic girdle pain, incontinence, endometriosis, irritable bowel syndrome, pelvic organ prolapse, osteoporosis, SI joint dysfunction, low back pain, hip pain, coccyx pain, diastasis recti, and musculoskeletal injuries.

-What to Expect During Your First Pelvic Health Visit
+What to Expect During Your First Pelvic Health Visit in NYC

 Your first pelvic floor appointment will start with an evaluation, including a conversation about your current symptoms, past medical history, and goals.
 Your therapist will explain each step of a full pelvic floor evaluation and will collaborate with you to create the most appropriate plan to evaluate and treat your pelvic floor.
 Your consent is essential and your pelvic therapist will tailor your session to meet your needs and comfort level.